About Pierce County

 To search for someone recently arrested in Pierce County, Georgia, you can contact the Pierce County Jail located at 300 Pierce Industrial Blvd, Blackshear, GA.
 The jail provides an inmate lookup service where you can inquire about recent arrests.
 You may also call the jail directly at their contact number to get information about an inmate's status and charges.

 Mugshots or booking photos in Pierce County, Georgia, can be obtained from the Pierce County Sheriff's Office.
 They maintain records of all bookings and may provide access to these images upon request.
-Additionally, some mugshots may be available through the Georgia Department of Corrections online portal, depending on the case status.
+Some mugshots may be available through the Georgia Department of Corrections online portal, depending on the case status.

 To obtain a criminal background check in Pierce County, Georgia, you can request it through the Georgia Crime Information Center (GCIC) operated by the Georgia Bureau of Investigation.
 Locally, you can visit the Pierce County Sheriff's Office to initiate the process.
 They will guide you on the necessary forms and fees required for the background check.